-The Group also considers climate change in its impairment analysis.
-This includes analysis of transition risks that the Company will face as it transitions to net zero emissions.
-The Group does not consider any of these risks to be material to the Group, with any risks expected to be offset by growth opportunities due to greater demand for sustainable travel.
+The Company also considers climate change in its impairment analysis.
+This includes analysis of transition risks.
+The Company does not consider any of these risks to be material to the Company, with any risks expected to be offset by growth opportunities due to greater demand for sustainable travel.
 The risk is also offset due to the long-term asset funding model.
-The Group has also analysed physical risks from climate change, such as extreme weather.
+The Company has also analysed physical risks from climate change, such as extreme weather.
 External analysis shows that the probability of this causing an impairment is remote.
-The Group has supported this judgement by performing sensitivity analysis, analysing the level of climate related disruption that would be required to cause an impairment.
+The Company has supported this judgement by performing sensitivity analysis, analysing the level of climate related disruption that would be required to cause an impairment.

-1.10 Cash and cash equivalents
+2.10 Cash and cash equivalents